salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # error.TemplateCreationError

-Error creating AppFramework template: %s
+Error creating template: %s

 # error.TemplateCreationError.Actions

 - Verify that you have permission to create templates in the target org
 - Ensure the template name is unique within your org
-- Check that AppFramework is enabled in your org
+- Check that Data Cloud and Tableau Next are enabled in your org
 - Verify your authentication and org connection are valid
 - Try using a different API version with --api-version